Photo by Enrique Agcaoili

 According to the results, only the College of Liberal Arts and Sciences (CLAS) performed a “satisfaction rating” among six academic departments, after failing to reach the 60% over-all target rate for student survival with a record of 57.91%.

 CLAS Dean Asst.
 Prof. Darwin Rungduin discussed in an interview the reasons behind and expressed his concern over the failed frequency of students in the department.

 “Some students will not want to finish their degree,” Rungduin told The LANCE.

 “It’s either several reasons, one is they failed the standards of the institution.
 Therefore, because they failed to meet the standards of the program where they belong, they need to be removed from the program.
 Pero there could be also other reason than that [aside from] meeting the standards of the Colegio,” he further explained.

-The dean cleared that the survival rate pertains to the number of students who entered the Colegio beginning from their freshmen year and are expected to finish their programs given the number of years they need to complete.
+The CLAS Dean clarified that the survival rate pertains to the number of students who entered the Colegio beginning from their freshman year and are expected to finish their programs given the number of years they need to complete.

 Rungduin also asserted primary reasons why the students leave the Colegio like personal problems such as family concern, financial problem, and health issues.

 “We have many cases when they have problems in their family, especially when their problems are significantly affecting their studies, then they wouldn’t pursue their education anymore,” he said.